Dragon Ball Xenoverse 2: Development

 The game was originally teased by Bandai Namco Entertainment on May 16, 2016, as a new "Dragon Ball project", with it being announced on May 17, 2016.
 A Bandai Namco spokesperson confirmed that the game would be released on the PlayStation 4 in Japan, and for PlayStation 4, Xbox One, and Windows in North America and Europe.
 Bandai Namco announced at E3 2016 that the game would run at a frame rate of 60 frames per second on all three platforms, would have a hub city that is seven times larger than its predecessor, and would also feature a new transportation system.

 An open and closed beta for Xenoverse 2 was announced by Bandai Namco in August 2016.
 Both the open and closed beta were available exclusively on PlayStation 4.
 The closed beta began on October 8, and ended on October 10, and the open beta began on October 14, and ended on October 17.

 The Collector's Edition of the game includes the game disc, a soundtrack CD, a collector's box, an exclusive steelbook case, a Time Patroller's Guide artbook (including an exclusive manga illustrated by Toyotarou based on the game), and a statue of Super Saiyan Goku.
 It is available for Xbox One and PlayStation 4.

 A Nintendo Switch port was revealed on January 12, 2017, in the Nintendo Switch's "Software Line-Up" Video.

 On March 20, 2019, a free-to-play "Lite Version" was released on PS4 and Xbox One with a subset of the full game's content and a lower level cap.

 The Stadia port was revealed on December 17, 2019, on the "Stadia Community Blog" by the official Stadia team and released three hours later.

-The versions for PlayStation 5 and Xbox Series X/S were announced in October 2023.
+Ports for PlayStation 5 and Xbox Series X/S were announced in October 2023.
 Available as a free upgrade to existing owners, the ports were released worldwide on May 24, 2024.
 The Xbox One version was also released in Japan on the same date.